msveshnikov/autocode-ai/package.md

 ## Overview

 CodeCraft AI is an innovative automatic coding tool that generates projects from README.md files using the Claude 3.5 Sonnet API.
-This documentation covers the `package.json` file, which defines the project configuration, dependencies, and scripts.
+This document provides details about the project configuration as defined in the `package.json` file.

 ## Project Configuration